EOxServer/eoxserver/docs/sphinx/en/users/install.rst

     python manage.py eoxs_register_dataset --data-file DATAFILES --rangetype RANGETYPE

-The mandatory parameter `data-file` is a list of at least one path to a file containing the raster data for the datasets to be inserted.
+The mandatory parameter `data-file` is a list of at least one path to a file containing the raster data for the dataset to be inserted.
 The files can be in any compliant (GDAL readable) format.

+Also mandatory is the parameter ``--rangetype``, the name of a range type which has to be already present in the instance's database.

-For each data file there has to be one meta-data file containing earth observation specific meta-data.
+For each data file there has to be one metadata file containing earth observation specific metadata.
 The optional parameter ``--metadata-file`` shall contain a list of paths to these files, where the items of this list refer to the data files with the same index of the according option.
-This parameter can also be omitted, in this case for each data file a metadata file is asumpted with the same path, but with an `.xml` extension.
-When inserting rasdaman datasets, this parameter is manadatory, since the meta-data cannot be retrieved from within the rasdaman database.
+This parameter can also be omitted, in this case for each data file a metadata file is assumed with the same path, but with an `.xml` extension.
+When inserting rasdaman datasets, this parameter is mandatory, since the metadata cannot be retrieved from within the rasdaman database.

 For each dataset a coverage ID can be specified with the ``--coverage-id``